Age: 18-25 years

 Working hours: 30 hours per week.
 Babysitting 1 to 3 times per week (paid extra).

 Duration of the stay: An au pair permit can be granted for a period of 12 months maximum.
 It cannot be renewed.

-Days off: The au pair shall have at least two full days off per week, no less than one weekend of each month shall be free.
+Days off: The au pair shall have one day off per week and at least one weekend per month off.

 Holidays: The au pair is entitled to one week holiday to be spent either at home or away from home for each completed 6 months of residence with the family.

 Travel costs: According to the law in Iceland, the au pair and host family should reach an agreement on the payment of travel costs.
 The family may pay them in full or in part, but as a minimum the family should cover half of the travel costs.
 If the contract is terminated beforehand, there are certain rules depending on who terminates it and how is terminated.
 We recommend that host families pay the travel costs once the au pair has arrived in Iceland.